Convert 5 8 To Inches

 Understanding Decimal Inches and Precision

 Using decimal equivalents enhances precision.
-While using fractions like 5/8 is common, using the decimal equivalent, 0.625 inches, allows for greater accuracy when using digital measuring tools like calipers or micrometers.
-These tools often display measurements in decimal format.
+Day to day, while using fractions like 5/8 is common, using the decimal equivalent, 0.
+Think about it: 625 inches, allows for greater accuracy when using digital measuring tools like calipers or micrometers.
+These tools often display measurements in decimal format Most people skip this — try not to..

 Using a Ruler with Fractional Markings